This

 for prints made on the

-second-generation Cibachrome that became available in the early 1980s.
+second-generation Cibachrome that became available in the late 1970s.
 The new

 material